What are the eligibility dates for 2021?

 All further information and correspondence about the nomination will be with the nominator.

 I live in Brisbane.
 Can I hand-deliver my entry to State Library of Queensland?

 Yes.
 You can hand-deliver books to the Welcome Desk on Level 1 at State Library of Queensland, Stanley Place, South Brisbane between 10am and 5pm.

 Please clearly mark the package: Attn.
 Queensland Literary Awards, State Library of Queensland.

-It may take up to one week to process your entry after delivery.
+You must still complete other requirements online.
+It may take two weeks to process your entry after delivery.

 You will receive an email confirmation once your nomination is complete.

 Please do not deliver entries to the Queensland Writers Centre on Level 2.